domvwt/msc-thesis/thesis/thesis.md

 It should also be noted that the kGNN model has two additional message-passing layers compared to the GraphSAGE model.
 This may be a contributing factor to the model’s superior performance, however, the kGNN comprises half as many hidden channels.
 This model depth may be another contributing factor to the kGNN model’s superior performance.

 ## Neural Architecture Search and Hyperparameter Tuning

+> Add optimal architecture tables to the appendix

 ### GraphSAGE